pvasude/Stampli-PM-Assessment/replit.md

 - Multi-payment method support (cards, ACH, wire transfer)
 - Coding template inheritance from invoice to card

+**Dashboard:**
+- Overview of total AP spend with card and invoice breakdown
+- Pending invoices count and total value
+- Active cards count by type (invoice vs expense cards)
+- Card approval queue summary
+- Recent cards section with quick navigation to Cards page
+- Pending invoices section with "View Invoices" button (disabled when on invoices page)
+- Click on card Eye icon to navigate to Cards page
+- "View All Cards" button for quick access to card management

 **Approval Workflows:**
 - Multi-level approval system for card requests
 - Approval workflow for card modifications